usnistgov/fireflow/COMMON_ISSUES.md

-FCS files can have any number of formatting issues that makes them "non-compliant".
+FCS files can have many issues that make them "non-compliant."

 By default, `fireflow` will error when it encounters any non-conforming data.
 However, it has support for on-the-fly repair of many common issues, so in